 Estonia has for years been associated with Russia.
 Until 1818 it was part of the Russian Empire.
 As a Baltic country, Estonia was exposed to Western influences more than most areas of Russia.
 It was briefly independent until seized by Stalin in 1940 and then occupied by the NAZIs in 1941.
 After World War II it was administered as a Republic of the Soviet Union.
 It's location close to Finland meant that it was the only part of the Societ Union exposed to Western television.
 Estonia was the first part of the Soviet Union to gain independence (1991).
 As a result of its historical experience, Estonian fashions have been stronly influemced by Russian and German fashions.

-Finland is a Scandinavian country located between Sweden and Russia.
+Finland is a northern European country located between Sweden and Russia.
+Those two countries have dominated Finlan's history.
+Its closest cultural ties are with Estonia across the Gulf of Funland.
+Another geographic impactis from the northerly lattitudes is a harsh winter that has also played a major role in the ciuntry's devlopment.
+Finland is sometimes referred to as a Scandinavian country, but this is not accurate as ethnically the Finns are not Scandinavians, maning the northern German tribes.
 We have little information about the country at this time.
 The country is today an independent country, but since the 12th cebntury conquest by Sweden was ruled by either Sweden or Russia until achieving independence after World War I (1918).
+Economically Finland since independence has developed a modern industrial and post industrial economy.
+Like the Scandinavian countrues thyhave created a welfare state, but unlike southern Euriope have done so wiyh a degree of fiscal prudence.
 Thus fashion trends have been influenced by those two countries.
 Germany has also influenced fashions.
 We know of no destinctive Finnish boys' fashions.

 Fauntleroy suits and sailor suits were popular in France in the late 19th Century.
 Sailor suits were more popular in France than in England, despite the country's limited naval tradition.
 Boys commonly